wuxxin/infra-shared/examples/safe/README.md

 # Safe - Fedora-CoreOS on Raspberry Pi Appliance

-Showcase a self-updating encrypted storage appliance in < 600 lines or < 1500 words code
+Showcase: a self-updating encrypted storage appliance,

+with container, compose and nspawn example in < 600 lines, < 1500 words easy to read code

 - Hardware: Raspberry Pi4 (arm64)